These pieces have non-religious texts, and can be performed in any context.

 - New!
 (August 2018) Where Are My Unnumbered Days? – for SATB choir with some divisi (could be done with 2 people per part, would work better with 4 or more).
 Moderate difficulty, several rapid key changes.
 Part of #choirsagainstracism.
 The words are by Mohamed Assaf, a 12-year-old Syrian refugee who now lives in England.
 They are also published in England: Poems from a School (published by Picador, edited by Kate Clanchy, Mohamed’s teacher).
 Demo MIDI recording now added.

-- New!
-(May 2018) “We Are One Voice” is a very flexible piece for choirs (commissioned by Beaconsfield Choir Festival) – ideal if you have a number of choirs of varying abilities and numbers of parts and want them all to sing one piece together that they can also use individually.
+- “We Are One Voice” is a very flexible piece for choirs (commissioned by Beaconsfield Choir Festival) – ideal if you have a number of choirs of varying abilities and numbers of parts and want them all to sing one piece together that they can also use individually.
 It’s available for any type of choir and piano (available for 2-part, SSA, TBarB, SABar, SATB and unison) – click here for scores and a recording.

 - The Kindness of Strangers (words by Brian Bilston) for SATB choir (divisi to SSAATBB, handy if you’re short of tenors).

 - The Birlinn – available for SATB, SABar or TBarB choirs (with piano)

 - #choirsagainstracism is a project of free music to fight hatred and support refugees and related causes – most of the pieces there are secular.

 - I’ve put up a new piece for which you can pay as much (or as little) as you want!
 It’s a 3-part round called “A Bicycle Wheel”, should be suitable for any level of choir.

 - Mary Morison – 4′, SSATB choir a cappella, fairly easy.
 Copies £1.50, PDF £25.